mirzokan/SRM_analysis/README.md

 # Description

-R script that helps to analyse SRM experiments for biomarker discovery.
+R script for analysis of selected reaction monitoring (SRM) mass spectrometry experiments for biomarker discovery.
 The script takes an output report from Skyline, wrangles the data to a more comprehensible form and calculates some vital statistics.
 Current features:

 * Produces a volcano plot to find biomarker candidates with significant fold-change between treatments
 * Uses logistical regression to find the best threshold value for each biomarker candidate